Sammy Smith: JR Motorsports: 2024–2026

+Smith started the 2026 season with a 5th-place finish at Daytona.
+On August 26, it was announced that Smith would not return to JRM for 2027.

 Craftsman Truck Series

 On February 3, 2023, it was announced that Smith would make his Truck Series debut in the 2023 season-opener at Daytona, filling in for Taylor Gray in the Tricon Garage (previously David Gilliland Racing) No. 17 truck due to Gray still being seventeen years old and therefore not able to race there.

 Spire Motorsports announced on March 27, 2024, that Smith was added to the No. 7 Chevrolet Silverado for a four-race schedule.

 Motorsports career results

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)